qilimanjaro-tech/qiboconnection/docs/introduction/quickstart.rst

 .. note::

-    If you don't already have a QaaS account, please request one by sending an email to: FILL EMAIL
+    If you don't already have a QaaS account, please request one by sending an email to: qilimanjaro@qilimanjaro.tech

 To start using ``qiboconnection``, you just need to install the package using PyPi: